mies/wercker-perceptor/views/rails-mongoid.md

 ## Create your mongoid configuration

-We have to let our Rails app know it should use MongoDB so lets create a configuration file.
+We have to let our Rails app know it should use MongoDB, so lets create a configuration file.

 Generate a `mongoid.yml` file